zenml-io/zenml/docs/book/misc/debugging.md

 docker ps
 ```

-and the view the logs from the container:
+and view the logs from the container:
 ```shell
 docker logs <ID>
 ```